Guide

 Track and improve your profitability with Xero

 To improve how profitable your business is, you need to see your numbers clearly.
-When you can see your margins clearly, you can make confident decisions about pricing, costs, and growth.
+When you can see your margins in real time, you can make confident decisions about pricing, costs, and growth.

 Set clear profitability goals, measure your progress, and adjust your strategy as you learn what works.
-Start tracking your profitability today and try Xero free.
+Start tracking your profitability today and get one month free.

 FAQs on increasing profits

-Here are answers to common questions about improving small business profitability.
+Here are answers to frequently asked questions about increasing profits in your small business.

 How quickly will I see results from profit-improvement strategies?